bujojo16/obfuskey/Documentation/obfuskey.md

 Lets quickly state here that I am aware of the existence of passphrase-protected seedphrases but this doesn't solve the problem since you still should never have your seedphrase exposed to the world even if it is protected by a passphrase.

+Also, not all wallets are using passphrases which means for these lightweight wallets you are only relying on the safety of your seedphrase storage.

 You can of course opt for a digital storage, which is a terrible idea for the following reasons:

 1. Accessibility